The absence of stress is death

 Всички болести са от ядове, а всички ядове от гадове.

-Loosely translated the above proverb says that all disease are caused by stress and all stress is caused by arseholes (excuse my French).
+Loosely translated the above proverb says that all diseases are caused by stress and all stress is caused by arseholes (excuse my French).

 I am repeating myself that athletes or not we are humans first and as such whatever happens in “normal life” will definitely be reflected when out in fields running, cycling , swimming, etc. Therefore reducing and realising how detrimental stress can be, is probably one of the most aspects of living a healthy life and high athletic performance.

 I am sure by now you have gleaned that overtraining is just stress with an athletic flavor and it follows the same three stages.
 Particularly the second resistance stage is tricky – when already on edge during raceday and you have an amazing out of the water performance, it is always a red flag (especially since in endurance sports improvement is gradual).
 You don’t need 20+h training weeks to overtrain, you just need sufficient amounts of stress.
 All those great stars on magaine covers from 10, 15, 20 years ago that you never heard again?
 That rising star that “made it to the big league” to only crash and burn?
 Athletes with low testosterone?
 Stressors in all their shapes and forms (that includes travel, to much training, etc) were among the top 2 reasons.